jaanga/jaanga.github.io/demo/nils/podcast-hero/readme.md

 ## Issues

-* Tested on Chome and Firefox only
+* Tested on Chrome and Firefox only
 * Button working on Android phone, though working on Android tablet
 * Not a good voice on Chromebooks

+## To Do

+* Read content data from CSV or Gist file
+* Save presentation as WebM video
+* Ability Embed and control Three.js scenes

 ## Users